saylordotorg/course_ma001/MA001_Intro.md

 learning more about functions, graphing of functions, evaluation of functions, and factorization.
 You will spend time on the rules of exponents and their applications in distribution of multiplication over addition/subtraction.
-**This course provides students the opportunity to earn actual college credit.
-It has been reviewed and recommended for 3 credit hours by [The National College Credit Recommendation Service](http://www.nationalccrs.org/) (NCCRS).
-While credit is not guaranteed at all schools, we have [partnered](http://old.saylor.org/partner-schools) with a number of schools who have expressed their willingness to accept transfer of credits earned through Saylor.
-You can read more about our NCCRS program [here](http://www.saylor.org/student-credit-pathways/nccrs/).**

 ### Learning Outcomes